 If you have fibromyalgia, you know what it’s like to live with the chronic pain and stiffness it can cause.
 And while medication and therapy are key to controlling symptoms, incorporating physical activity can vastly improve your quality of life.
 “Try to keep movingâ€”that’s my motto for patients,” says Maura Daly Iversen, PT, DPT, SD, MPH, spokesperson for the American Physical Therapy Association.
 “The less you move, the more pain and fatigue you’ll feel.”
 Exercise can also help you sleep better and reduce your need for pain meds, as well as improve your mood: “So often, the pain of fibromyalgia leads to depression,” adds Iversen.
 “Working out is a great, healthy way to manage both conditions.”

 Here are the top five fibro-friendly workouts, plus tips and tricks to help you ease in and hurt less: (Check with your doctor before starting any program.)

-The information herein on "5 Best Workouts For Chronic Pain" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "5 Best Workouts For Chronic Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.